Judge Karen: Spin-offs of Judge Karen

-Judge Karen's Court (2010-11)
+Judge Karen's Court (2010–11)

 On November 16, 2009, Litton Entertainment announced that they would be returning Mills-Francis to the air with Judge Karen's Court.
 Like its predecessor, Mills-Francis returned the unconventionally colored burgundy judge's robe.
 The show premiered Monday, September 20, 2010, and in many markets took the place of the cancelled Street Court (which Litton had also produced).
 Despite reports that the show was doing well and had been renewed for a second season in 2011, Judge Karen's Court—like Judge Karen—was axed after one season.

-Supreme Justice with Judge Karen (2013-present)
+Supreme Justice with Judge Karen (2013–present)

-In November 2012, Entertainment Studios announced that they would be launching their fourth court show, Supreme Justice with Judge Karen, in fall 2013 (currently still in production as of 2021).
+In November 2012, Entertainment Studios announced that they would be launching their fourth court show, Supreme Justice with Judge Karen, in fall 2013 (currently still in production as of 2024).
 Notably quitting her use of nontraditionally-colored burgundy judicial robes, Mills-Francis is seen in a traditionally black colored judicial robe in her current series.
-Entertainment Studios also produces the court shows America's Court with Judge Ross, We the People With Gloria Allred, Justice for All with Judge Cristina Pérez and Justice with Judge Mablean, all of which use a nontraditional/dramatized court show format.
+Entertainment Studios also produces the court shows America's Court with Judge Ross, We the People with Gloria Allred, Justice for All with Judge Cristina Perez and Justice with Judge Mablean, all of which use a nontraditional/dramatized court show format.